 A barge cruise along the river is a must on a San Antonio weekend trip.
 Climb aboard one of the brightly colored boats to see the River Walk and appreciate the city’s architecture and scenery from the water.

 You can take a river shuttle to move between attractions or settle in for a narrated cruise.
-We opted for the latter, and our guide told the story of the founding of San Antonio and the building of the River Walk to give context for what we were seeing.
+We opted for the latter, and our guide told the story of the founding of the city and the building of the River Walk to give context for what we were seeing.
 For something truly unique, check out the 2-hour dinner cruises.

 Esquire Tavern is the spot for dinner.
 Opened in 1933, it’s one of the oldest places in town and has all kinds of local lore, including a few ghost stories.